 Restart Oculus Link and your VR devices to see if the problem goes away.
 Still no luck?
 Don’t worry; there are two more fixes to try.

-According to Oculus official support, Oculus Link may fail to work as intended if you enroll in Public Test Channel.
-That means you will be testing a beta version of the Oculus software which might be unreliable and thus more likely to run into the black screen issue.
+According to Oculus official support, Oculus Link may not work as intended if you enroll in Public Test Channel.
+That means you will be testing a beta version of the Oculus software which is possibly unreliable and more likely to run into the black screen issue.

 It’s suggested you opt out of the Beta mode and here’s how: